cp3hnu/RxPrivacyManager/README.md

 # PrivacyManager

-Privacy manager for iOS in RxSwift
+Privacy manager for iOS based on RxSwift

 Currently supported: